-Ring the Hill is a book written around and about hills.
-It includes a northern hill, a hill that never ends and the smallest hill in England.
-Each chapter takes a type of hill (a knoll, cap, cliff, tor or mere bump) as a starting point for one of Tom’s unpredictable and wide-ranging explorations.
+Ring the Hill is a book by Tom Cox written around and about hills.
+It includes a northern hill, a hill that never ends and teh smallest hill in England.
+Whether it’s a knoll, cap, cliff, tor or mere bump, it’s a starting one for one of Tom’s explorations:

 A hill is not a mountain.
 You climb it for you, then you put it quietly inside you, in a cupboard marked ‘Quite a Lot of Hills’, where it makes its mark on who you are.